ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

     (addressed point c)

+    (Other than 'choosing setoids', very little, for part a.
+Our setup is the same as that of Abel [1].
+Capretta [5] uses setoids as well, but not universes since Coq doesn't "really".
+     It is hard to compare with [2], since their aim and ours are quite different, but it would be useful to do so in the future.
+Our work is strictly more general than that of [11], which also uses setoids, but restricts itself to finitary arities, which makes things "messy".
+[14] is quite different, being in HoTT-UniMath, multi-sorted yet finitary.
+And yet, a lot of the 'results' end up involving very similar statements.
+In other words, universal algebra seems to be quite foundations-independent, at some level that should be investigated in the future)

 4.  ~~Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.~~ (fixed)